 work in progress

-Learning and Disinflation in a HANK Model
+Learning and supply shocks in a HANK economy

-Price Setting Frequency and the Phillips CurveJoint with Emanuel GASTEIGER (TU Wien).
+Price setting frequency and the Phillips curveJoint with Emanuel GASTEIGER (TU Wien).

-Social Learning and Monetary Policy at the Effective Lower BoundJoint with Jasmina ARIFOVIC (Simon Fraser University), Isabelle SALLE (Bank of Canada and University of Amsterdam) ,Gauthier VERMANDEL (Paris-Dauphine University and France Stratégie).
+Social learning and monetary policy at the effective lower boundJoint with Jasmina ARIFOVIC (Simon Fraser University), Isabelle SALLE (Bank of Canada and University of Amsterdam) ,Gauthier VERMANDEL (Paris-Dauphine University and France Stratégie).

-- This paper develops a model that jointly accounts for the missing disinflation in the wake of the Great Recession and the subsequently observed inflation-less recovery.
+This paper develops a model that jointly accounts for the missing disinflation in the wake of the Great Recession and the subsequently observed inflation-less recovery.
 The key mechanism works through heterogeneous expectations that may durably lose their anchorage to the central bank (CB)'s target and coordinate on particularly persistent below-target paths.
 The welfare cost associated with persistent low inflation may be reduced if the CB announces to the agents its target or its own inflation forecasts, as communication helps coordinate expectations.
 However, the CB may lose its credibility whenever its announcements become decoupled from actual inflation.